Why subscribe?

 Dr. Eric Ding’s professional biography

-Dr. Eric Feigl-Ding is an epidemiologist and health economist, Chief of COVID Task Force at the New England Complex Systems Institute, co-founder of the World Health Network, and the Chief Health Economist for Microclinic International.
-He is also on the COVID-19 mortality expert committee for the World Health Organization.
+Dr. Eric Feigl-Ding is an epidemiologist and health economist, Chair of the Department of Public Health at the New England Complex Systems Institute, co-founder of the World Health Network, and the Chief Health Economist for Microclinic International.
+He was also on the COVID-19 mortality expert committee for the United Nations & World Health Organization.

 He was formerly a faculty member and researcher at Harvard Medical School and Harvard Chan School of Public Health between 2004-2020, Senior Fellow at the Federation of American Scientist, and an epidemiologist at the Brigham and Women's Hospital.